gorkemmeral/beautiful-jekyll/aboutme.md

 ### Get in touch

-I'd like to discuss and share ideas.
-Please use the social media / contact icons at the buttom of the page to get in touch.
+I enjoy sharing ideas about my interests.
+Please use the social media / contact icons at the buttom of the page to get in touch, if we happen to sahe interests.